 Corona 5,000 bottles

 ‘And this is where it all began,’ says Victor Urrutia, CVNE’s youthful CEO, in his immaculately accented English.
-Urrutia, who also bears an uncanny resemblance to the Harry Potter actor Daniel Ratcliffe, is taking me on a personal tour of CVNE’s famous Haro winery in the heart of Rioja Alta’s Barrio de la Estación district.
+Urrutia, who also bears an uncanny resemblance to the Harry Potter actor Daniel Radcliffe, is taking me on a personal tour of CVNE’s famous Haro winery in the heart of Rioja Alta’s Barrio de la Estación district.

 Over the last few years, Urrutia has lovingly restored, renovated and expanded much of the grand old labyrinthine bodega, comprising 38 different buildings and structures set around a central courtyard.
 So it may seem as though little has changed.
 But in fact, CVNE has always prided itself on innovation and being ahead of the winemaking curve.
 ‘It’s been one of the keys to our longevity and success,’ he says.